Scotland’s North Coast 500 Route

 Ullapool

-This picturesque fishing town is located on the shores of Lochbroom and provides a gateway by ferry to Stornoway and Lewis for those who wish to make a detour.
-It's large enough to keep you engaged with experiences such as mountain, coastal and inland walking routes with outstanding views, and there are four touring sites to choose from.
+Ullapool itself is large enough to keep you engaged.
+Here you'll enjoy mountain, coastal and inland walking routes with outstanding views.
+There are also four touring sites to choose from.
 You'll also be spoilt for choice with many eating establishments in the surrounding area.

 lochinver-1160x400